Why Was My Bail Denied?

 Judges are given wide discretion when determining bail amounts, and if a person’s bail is denied, it often means that the facts of the case were either presented too weakly by the defense, or else very strongly by the prosecutors.

-Contact an Attorney for Your Bond Hearing – Call The Law Office of Timothy Armstrong, P.A.
+Contact an Attorney for Your Bond Hearing – Call The Armstrong Law Group, P.A.

 Having a criminal defense attorney present during your bail hearing is critical.
-The Law Office of Timothy Armstrong, P.A. has represented numerous clients through each stage of the criminal process – including bond hearings.
+The Armstrong Law Group, P.A. has represented numerous clients through each stage of the criminal process – including bond hearings.
 Schedule your case evaluation now by contacting an attorney online or by calling 904-356-8618.